davidespano/deictic/user-test/gesturemap/basic/static/basic/js/lib/tutorials/Recognizing gestures with Machine Learning.md

 ````

 In many cases, we consider as the recognized gesture the one having the higher probability.
 In addition, we threshold
-the probability value in order to avoid low values.
+its probability value in order to avoid low values.
 For instance, if the maximum probability is 0.25 we consider the
 not recognized.
 The {@link Input.MachineLearning} object provides the `recognizedGesture` utility method for searching
 the maximum probability and threshold it.
+The method takes as input the object returned by `eval`.

 ````
 // get the most likely gesture at the end of the stroke performance.